akaloskamis/PythonBeginnerProjects/README.md

 Python Beginner Projects

 ## About
-Hello, this File includes several beginner level projects that were completed as part of my Python online courses
+Hello, this File includes several beginner level projects that were completed as part of my Python online courses on Coursera.